FNDaaS: Content-agnostic Detection of Fake News sites: Prototype Implementation

 \subsection{\extension extension}

 This component is responsible for enforcing the server's filterlists on the users' browsers.
-Specifically, it is a Chromium-based browser extension that blocks fake news domains for end users (Figure~\ref{fig:menu} illustrates the menu of our extension).
+Specifically, it is a Chromium-based browser extension (Fig.~\ref{fig:menu} illustrates the provided menu) that blocks fake news domains for end users.
 The filterlist is fetched (in the form of JSON) from the server either entirely (\ie bootstrapping phase), or in the form of deltas (\ie the changes that took place since the last time it was fetched): as soon as the users open their browsers, the extension checks for possible updates it may have missed and fetches the deltas from a specific checkpoint onwards.

 The filterlist is stored locally in the browser's LocalStorage and is queried every time a user is visiting a new domain.
 The filterlist is sorted and binary search is used to find a domain in the list, so the querying complexity is $O(logn)$.
 Whenever the user visits a new domain, the extension checks if the domain is white- or black- listed.
-If the latter, the user is presented with a warning page as shown in Figure~\ref{fig:blocked} and has the choice to go back, or whitelist the visited domain.
-Our browser extension is written in JavaScript and makes use of the Bulma CSS~\cite{BulmaCSS} library for styling, Umbrella JS~\cite{umbrellaJS} for DOM Manipulation and Feather icons library\footnote{https://github.com/feathericons/feather}.
+If the latter, the user is presented with a warning page (as shown in Fig.~\ref{fig:blocked}) and has the choice to go back, or whitelist the visited domain.
+Our browser extension is written in JavaScript and makes use of the Bulma CSS~\cite{BulmaCSS} library for styling, Umbrella JS~\cite{umbrellaJS} for DOM Manipulation.